Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

 OneNote works like a digital binder.
 Notebooks containing sections containing pages.
 Great for students, especially with a stylus on Surface or iPad.
 Handwriting recognition turns scribbles into searchable text.

 Free standalone version available.
 Microsoft 365 subscription unlocks more storage and features.
 Sync sometimes has hiccups.
 The interface is busier than competitors.
-For students writing by hand on tablets, OneNote remains a strong pick.

 Bear